-Then, there’s the Echo Show, (£200) which adds a touchscreen to the Echo, so you interact with the assistant in a completely different way, and view visual content, such as a security camera’s feed.
+Then, there’s the Echo Show, (£220) which adds a touchscreen to the Echo, so you interact with the assistant in a completely different way, and view visual content, such as a security camera’s feed.
 It also has a Zigbee hub.
 Looking for a smaller touchscreen device?
 The Amazon Echo Show 5 should be the product for you, and it’s cheaper, too at £79.99.

 Google has a growing number of products.
 The original Home is the main product, which competes against the Echo in terms features and price (£89).
-Then, there’s the Google Home Mini (£50), which competes with the Echo Dot and is cheap enough to spread throughout your home.
-This product doesn’t have any audio outputs, so you can’t connect it easily to an external hi-fi system (well, not without this handy Google Home 3.5mm audio jack hack, that is).
+Then, there’s the Google Nest Mini (£50), which competes with the Echo Dot and is cheap enough to spread throughout your home.
+This product doesn’t have any audio outputs, so you can’t connect it easily to an external hi-fi system.
 There’s also the Google Home Max, a music-focused speaker.
-Google has launched the Google Home Hub a smart display that competes with the Echo Show, plus there are third party models, too.
+Google has launched the Google Nest Hub a smart display that competes with the Echo Show, plus there are third party models, too.

 Both companies are also working with external partners, launching a series of smart speakers powered by the voice assistant.
 We’ve already seen the excellent Alexa-powered Sonos One, which now has the option of the Google Assistant, but there’s a range of other products available.
 There are some key differences between the ways that Google and Amazon treat third-party devices.